Indiana Evans

 Indiana Rose Evans (born 27 July 1990) is an Australian actress.
-She is known for her roles in Home and Away as Matilda Hunter, H2O: Just Add Water as Bella Hartley, and Blue Lagoon: The Awakening as Emmaline Robinson.
+She is best known for her roles in Home and Away as Matilda Hunter, H2O: Just Add Water as Bella Hartley, and Blue Lagoon: The Awakening as Emmaline Robinson.

 Early life

 Evans had an interest in performing since the age of five, when she would perform for family and friends.
 At the age of seven, Evans' parents enrolled her into dance lessons, which started with ballet and then evolved to jazz and tap.

 Before working on Home and Away, Evans started high school at Newtown High School of the Performing Arts, but left after two weeks to focus on her acting career.
 She then took up a correspondence course until she turned 15.